diegofox2/jobofferbackend/README.md

 > Remember to replace the things required in this script.
 This script runs on Windows

-dotnet tool install --global coverlet.console dotnet tool install -g dotnet-reportgenerator-globaltool
+dotnet tool install --global coverlet.console :: THIS INSTALL COVERLET AS GLOBAL

+dotnet tool install -g dotnet-reportgenerator-globaltool :: THIS INSTALL REPORT GENERATOR AS GLOBAL

 :: REPLACE USING THE FOLDER OF THE SOLUTION